Viglino/ol-ext-angular/README.md

   }
 ````

 To let the control be set inside or outside the map you also need to get the target ElementRef.
-In this case the MapidService is optional (when set outside the map).
+In this case the MapidService is optional (as it comes inside a MapComponent it is not defined when set outside a map).

 #### Example